molmod/psiflow/docs/execution.md

 and asynchronous execution across a large variety of resources (including most HPC and cloud infrastructure).
 This means that while the entire online learning workflow is defined in a single Python script, its execution is automatically performed on tens, hundreds, or even thousands of nodes.
-The configuration of psiflow's execution is defined in a single Python file; `config.py`.
+Configuration of the execution resources is done using a single Python script; `config.py`.
 It gives the user full flexibility to customize all execution-side details, such as:

 - the number of cores to use for each CP2K singlepoint evaluation, as well as the specific OpenMP/MPI parallellization settings;